Engineer To Order manufacturers are different from standard made to stock manufacturers.

-As you search for the right system for your company beware of the common pitfalls.
+As you search for the right system for your company be aware of common pitfalls.
 Create a project team and make sure the executive is supportive.
-Choose a system that was designed specifically for an ETO business.
+Choose a system that was designed specifically for an Engineer To Order business.
 Avoid the quest for perfection.
-The ninety percent (90%) solution may be far more practical than a system with an excess of “features”.
+The 90% solution may be far more practical than a system with an excess of “features”.

 Remember, a successful implementation is directly tied to the ease of use.
 Focus on a system that eliminates the real bottlenecks to productivity.
-In an ETO firm, it usually is design and purchasing where defining the Bill of Materials (BOM) and obtaining the materials present the biggest headaches.
+In an Engineer To Order firm, it usually is design and purchasing where defining the Bill of Materials (BOM) and obtaining the materials present the biggest headaches.

 Put everyone on the system.
 Don’t buy a few copies just for the “important” users.
 Choose a centralized database system that your staff can support.
 You will want to access the data on your own for special reports or link to other software.

 Think of the vendor as consultants on retainer.
 Choose them based on their ability to understand your needs and work with you.

 Finally, focus on the benefits then the costs

 Focus on eliminating the major obstacles in your business process.
 Life will get a lot easier and more profitable when you integrate the “information islands” in your company.
 The payoff will be substantial, easily justifiable in one year.

 Engineer To Order manufacturers have been the ignored stepchildren of business systems software providers.
 While the rest of manufacturing is swamped with software packages, Engineer To Order firms have had little to choose from.
 Fortunately, the situation has changed.
 Engineer To Order software does exist and deserves your attention.